loda-lang/loda-programs/programs/oeis/list6.md

 * [A342397](http://oeis.org/A342397) ([program](342/A342397.asm)): Expansion of the o.g.f.
 (2*x^2 + 3*x + 2)*x/((x + 1)^2*(x - 1)^4).
 * [A342410](http://oeis.org/A342410) ([program](342/A342410.asm)): The binary expansion of a(n) corresponds to that of n where all the 1's have been replaced by 0's except in the last run of 1's.
 * [A342482](http://oeis.org/A342482) ([program](342/A342482.asm)): a(n) = n*(2^(n-1) - n - 1).
+* [A342568](http://oeis.org/A342568) ([program](342/A342568.asm)): 1/a(n) is the current through the resistor at the central rung of an electrical ladder network made of 6*n+1 one-ohm resistors, fed by 1 volt at diametrically opposite ends of the ladder.
 * [A342673](http://oeis.org/A342673) ([program](342/A342673.asm)): a(n) = gcd(n, sigma(A003961(n))), where A003961 is fully multiplicative with a(prime(k)) = prime(k+1), and sigma is the sum of divisors of n.
 * [A342675](http://oeis.org/A342675) ([program](342/A342675.asm)): a(n) = Sum_{d|n} d^(n-d+1).
 * [A342676](http://oeis.org/A342676) ([program](342/A342676.asm)): a(n) is the number of lunar primes less than or equal to n.